-Everything You Need To Know On Astros Exec.
-Brandon Taubman’s Reporter Outburst
+NESN

 As the Houston Astros and Washington National got set for Game 1 of the World Series, a dark cloud loomed over the Astros front office following a reportedly ugly incident involving the team’s assistant general manager.

-In a story posted Monday to SI.com, Sport Illustrated reporter Stephanie Apstein reported an incident in the Astros locker room after Houston’s dramatic ALCS Game 6 walk-off to eliminate the New York Yankees in which assistant GM Brandon Taubman lashed out verbally at a group of three female reporters regarding Astros closer Robert Osuna.
+In a story posted Monday to SI.com, Sports Illustrated reporter Stephanie Apstein reported an incident in the Astros locker room after Houston’s dramatic ALCS Game 6 walk-off to eliminate the New York Yankees in which assistant GM Brandon Taubman lashed out verbally at a group of three female reporters regarding Astros closer Robert Osuna.

 “Taubman turned to a group of three female reporters, including one wearing a purple domestic-violence awareness bracelet, and yelled, half a dozen times, ‘Thank God we got Osuna!
-I’m so (expletive) glad we got Osuna!,’ Apstein wrote.
+I’m so (expletive) glad we got Osuna!,'” Apstein wrote.

 Osuna, who allowed a two-run home run that tied Game 6 in the top of the ninth, allegedly assaulted the mother of his child in May 2018.
 He was suspended by Major League Baseball for 75 games, leading the Toronto Blue Jays to trade the right-hander to Houston for a low price (in baseball terms, at least).
 The charges were dropped that September.

-The Astros then released the following statement on Monday night, after publication of SI.com’s report, calling the story “misleading and completely irresponsible.”
+The Astros then released the following statement on Monday night, after SI.com’s report was published, calling the story “misleading and completely irresponsible.”

 After multiple outlets corroborated Apstein’s story, including the Houston Chronicle and Yahoo Sports, the Astros released statements from Taubman and owner and chairman Jim Crane on Tuesday with a different tune.
 Taubman said he used “inappropriate language for which I am deeply sorry and embarrassed.”